rust-lang/reference/src/inline-assembly.md

 > Explicit Register Operands have no `ident` name and cannot be referred to by an operand specifier

 r[asm.operands.types]
-Each operand, other than a placeholder expression shall be of an integer type, floating-point type, function pointer type, pointer type, or target-specific vector type.
+Each operand, other than a placeholder expression shall be of an integer type, floating-point type, function pointer type, pointer type, target-specific vector type, or [`MaybeUninit<T>`][core::mem::MaybeUninit] where `T` is an *asm operand type* other than [`MaybeUninit`][core::mem::MaybeUninit].
 These types are collectively called *asm operand types*.
 A pointer type is an *asm operand type* only if the pointee type has no metadata-type.

 ```rust,compile_fail
 # #[cfg(target_arch = "x86_64")] { unsafe{